samay-app/samay/README.md

   <br/>
 </div>

-Kukkee is a free and open source meeting poll tool to quickly find the perfect time which works for everyone without the back-and-forth texts/emails!
-Quickly create a meeting poll by choosing the time slots based on your availability.
-Copy and share the poll link with the participants to let them mark their availability.
-Find the most popular times and see who's free with "yes" votes - or who can be - with "if need be" votes, and book the meeting!
+Kukkee is a free and open source meeting poll tool.
+Quickly find a time which works for everyone without the back-and-forth texts/emails!

+- Create a meeting poll by choosing the time slots based on your availability.
+- Copy and share the poll link with the participants to let them mark their availability.
+- Find the most popular times and see who's free with "yes" votes - or who can be - with "if need be" votes, and book the meeting!

 Create a poll now at [Kukkee.com](https://kukkee.com/)!

 ## Motivation